• Free shipping on all orders

 Image Credit: v-svirido, Shutterstock

-The main cause of wet tail in hamsters is a bacterium called Lawsonia intracellularis.
+The main cause of wet tails in hamsters is a bacterium called Lawsonia intracellularis.
 This is most common in young hamsters.
 This bacterium hides inside the cells that make up the bowels, causing thickening of the bowel lining.
 Less fluid and nutrients are able to be absorbed across the bowels, leading to diarrhea.
 Other bacteria, including Campylobacter and Clostridium, can also cause diarrhea in hamsters.

 So, how do hamsters get wet tail?
 There are three main possibilities: